mivuzu/rv32i-v1/README.md

 - For reads the data is sent from low to high address.
 - For writes the host must send `size` additional bytes to complete the command, which will be written from `base` upward.
-- During CPU mode, commands are ignored and incoming UART bytes are instead buffered to memory for the CPU.
+- During CPU execution, commands are ignored and incoming UART data is instead buffered to memory for the CPU.

 ## MMIO UART

-The UART interface occupies the last 4 KiB of RAM (wired to the last two DP16KDs used by the memory module) to simplify porting when total memory changes.
+The CPU UART interface occupies the last 4 KiB of RAM (wired to the last two DP16KDs used by the memory module) to simplify porting when total memory changes.

 | Address Range     | Function                                                                                 |
 |-------------------|------------------------------------------------------------------------------------------|